 active volcano

-Mt.
-Asama is an active volcano (2568 m above sea level) located on the Kamishin border, providing a magnificent landscape that can be called the symbol of Karuizawa.
+Mount Asama is an active volcano (2,568 meters above sea level) located on the Kamishin border, providing a magnificent landscape that can be called the symbol of Karuizawa.

 The Kamishin border refers to the border between the former Shinano Province (Shinshu) and Ueno Province (Ueshu) (currently the border between Gunma and Nagano Prefectures), where steep mountains several thousand meters high rise, presenting a spectacular topography.

-The song “Shinano no Kuni” was composed in 1899 and is now sung as the prefectural song,
+In the song “Shinano no Kuni,” composed in 1899 and now sung as the prefectural song,

-With the exception of Komagatake (Kisokomagatake), they are all volcanoes.
-These mountains have been known for religious mountaineering since ancient times.
-Yarigatake, Hotaka-dake, Akaishi-dake, and other high mountains over 3,000 m are rarely climbed due to their steep terrain and are not mentioned.
+Except for Mount Komagatake (Kisokomagatake), all of these mountains are volcanoes.
+These mountains have been known since ancient times for religious mountaineering.
+Yarigatake, Hotaka-dake, Akaishi-dake, and other high mountains over 3,000 m are not mentioned because few climbers climb them due to their steep terrain.

 From ancient times until modern times, Mt.
 Asama was written as Asamatake.